BurdetteLamar/AboutRuby/core/Hash/markdown.md

 h.default_proc.class # => Proc
 ```

-When the default proc is set (i.e., not nil) and method [] is called with with a non-existent key, the block is called with both the Hash object itself and the missing key, and the block's return value is returned as the key's value:
+When the default proc is set (i.e., not <tt>nil</tt>) and method <tt>[]</tt> is called with with a non-existent key, the block is called with both the Hash object itself and the missing key; the block's return value is returned as the key's value:

 ```ruby
 h = Hash.new { |hash, key| "Default value for #{key}" }
 h[:nosuch] # => "Default value for nosuch"
 ```

-Note that in this case, the default value is ignored:
+In this case, the default value is ignored:

 ```ruby
 h.default = false
 h[:nosuch] # => "Default value for nosuch"
 ```

-Note also that in the example above no entry for key :nosuch is created:
+Note also that in the example above no entry for key <tt>:nosuch</tt> is created:

 ```ruby
 h.include?(:nosuch) # => false